About

 • What about lepton flavour violation?

-Institute for Particle Physics Phenomenology Logo This workshop is supported by a IPPP Senior Experimental Fellowship, see https://www.ippp.dur.ac.uk/senior-experimental-fellowships
+Institute for Particle Physics Phenomenology Logo This workshop is supported by a IPPP Senior Experimental Fellowship, see https://www.ippp.dur.ac.uk/senior-experimental-fellowships (link is external)

 Last updated: 06 Jul 2016 at 14:48